ehrpg/qstar/docs/character/skills.md

 This category contains all [Skills][] that rely on charisma and have some sort of social interaction like bluffing, empathy, diplomacy, commerce, intimidating, etc.

-It's also used to resist mental effects, such as drugs, alcohol, stuns, etc.

 <div class="qs-list-test full-width" markdown="1">